 Each district has the authority to establish tryout dates for their geographic area.
 All other components of the policy are standard across the state.
 Dates for districts in Southeast Wisconsin (Milwaukee Kickers, Metro, Racine, Kenosha, Waukesha, Ozaukee, and Stateline) will be determined on an annual basis by district representatives under the direction of the WYSA Vice President of Competitions.

-Southeast Wisconsin Tryout Policy
+SE Wisconsin Tryout Policy

 Competitive Player Transfers